softmatterlab/Deep-learning-in-plankton-ecology/README.md

 We provide examples of how to use deep learning for plankton data analysis.
 The examples are provided as Jupyter notebooks and can be run on Google Colab.
 The examples are divided into three categories:

-- Plankton detection
+- `detection-tutorials`: For plankton detection from microscopy videos
-- Plankton segmentation and classification
+- `segmentation-tutorials`: For plankton segmentation and classification from microscopy images
-- Plankton trajectory linking
+- `trajectory-tutorials`: For plankton trajectory linking from microscopy videos

 ## Installation